HarkerDev/harker-courses/README.md

 2. Ratings (hardness, work load, etcc)
 3. Verification Questionm

-## Verification
+## Verification/Login

 Due to anonymity, we will need to verify if students are from Harker or not.
-In order to do this, there will be a set of questions asking about Harker, such as the names of certain buildings, or the names of administrators.
-A user will be able to cycle through at most 3 questions, all appearing in random order.
+In order to do this, students will log into their Google account (student account), but post anonymously.
+This is also to be able to track and maintain malicious activity and posts, and ban from the platform if necessary.

+Login for Google will be done through Firebase.

 ## Usage